GuillaumeMougeot/biom3d/docs/tuto/cli.md

 > **Warning**: About the file/folder naming, the only constraint is that the images and masks have the exact same name.
 All the folders can have any name with **no space** in it and the parent folder structure does not matter.

 > **Warning**: Constraints on image format:
-> * The images and masks must be .tif files or .nii.gz file.
+> * The images and masks must be .tif files, .nii.gz or .h5 file.
 If using another format then install biom3d from source and edit `biom3d.utils.adaptive_imread` and `biom3d.utils.adaptive_imsave`... or preprocess your images to have the proper format.
 > * The images and masks must all have 3 or 4 dimensions: (height, width, depth) or (channel, height, width, depth).
 > * Each dimension of each image must be identical to each dimension of the corresponding mask, expect for the channel dimension.
 > * Masks values must be either 0 or 1 if stored in (channel, height, width, depth) format, or must be in 0,1,...,N where N is the number of classes.
+>
+> See out [dataset documentation](dataset.md) for more details.

 Prediction can be run with the aforementioned command (cf. section above).